10 Soda Secrets Coca-Cola Isn’t Telling You

 Its bottle was designed to ward off competition

 In the early 1900s, it wasn’t easy to tell a Coca-Cola bottle apart from copycat competitors like Koka-Kola and Celery-Cola, so the company gave glass companies a challenge in 1915: Design a “bottle so distinct that you would recognize if by feel in the dark or lying broken on the ground.”
 A slimmed-down version of the winner, which came out a year later, became the iconic Coke bottle, and it’s now the most recognized bottle in the world.
-Would you be able to recognize what Coca-Cola and other logos looked like when they were young?

 That first bottle was based on the wrong plant